Técnicas Reunidas

 Técnicas Reunidas working in the STELAH project to design more efficient and scalable alkaline electrolysers.

-Over the first few months of the project, Técnicas Reunidas has conducted a preliminary assessment for the mechanical improvement of the different components that make up the electrolyser, based on models, simulations and analytical calculations of different electrochemical single-cell designs, to ensure the correct flow of electrolyte and generated gases.
+Over the first few months of the project, Técnicas Reunidas has conducted a preliminary assessment of the mechanical improvement of the different components that make up the electrolyser, based on models, simulations and analytical calculations of different electrochemical single-cell designs, to ensure the correct flow of electrolyte and generated gases.
 In addition, the company has adapted test benches for electrolysers that will be used to validate the catalysts and electrodes developed by Matteco, as well as to optimise operating conditions.

 Source: Técnicas Reunidas